andrewsg/docs/serving/samples/helloworld-python/README.md

 ## Steps to recreate the sample code

-While you can clone all of the code from this directory, hello world apps are generally more useful if you build them step-by-step.
-The following instructions recreate the source files from this folder.
+The source files in this folder were created by the following steps:

 1. Create a new directory and cd into it: